top of page

 This is just the tip of the iceberg.
 But I hope you can feel my enthusiasm.
 How is this for forthright?
 Please, come study with us.
 Dare even to dip in for a semester and see where it leads.
 I think SSU might be just what you or someone you know has been waiting for.
 Maybe “someday” is finally today.
 Come, get anchored with wings.

 n behalf of our faculty, staff, and student body, it is my privilege to extend warm greetings to prospective students and supportive friends of St. Stephen’s University.
-As the incoming Principal, I feel honoured to introduce this new stage in SSU’s pilgrimage.
+As the Principal of SSU, I feel honoured to introduce our current stage in SSU’s pilgrimage.

 O